Beth Thew - Chair

 He serves on the Washington State Transportation Improvement Board (TIB); the board of Municipal Research and Service Center in Seattle; United Way of Pullman; Community Action Center of Whitman County; the Palouse Free Clinic and the Pullman Chamber of Commerce.
 He has been chair of Pullman’s Fourth of July celebration since 1998 and currently serves as secretary-treasurer of the Washington State Association of Broadcasters.
 He is a member of Rotary, and its past president, and Kiwanis.

-Glenn continues to volunteer with the Pullman Fire Department as their public information officer and has been on call with the PFD since 2000.
+Johnson continues to volunteer with the Pullman Fire Department as their public information officer and has been on call with the PFD since 2000.
 He was PIO of the Pullman Police Department from 1998 to 2003.
-Before becoming mayor, Glenn was on the Board of Commissioners for Pullman Memorial Hospital (now Pullman Regional Hospital), from 1998-2003.
+Before becoming mayor, Johnson was on the Board of Commissioners for Pullman Memorial Hospital (now Pullman Regional Hospital), from 1998-2003.

 Trustee Johnson began his first four-year term with the CCS Board of Trustees on February 5, 2018.